Shaarey Zedek Cemetery (Winnipeg)

 Shaarey Zedek Cemetery is a Conservative Jewish burial ground in the North End of Winnipeg, Manitoba, Canada.
 Operated by the Shaarey Zedek Synagogue, it is the largest Jewish cemetery in the Canadian Prairies, with more than 8,000 graves as of 1996.
 In 2012, a Jewish interfaith burial ground was installed in a fenced-off section with a separate entrance to accommodate interment of Jews alongside their non-Jewish spouses.
-The cemetery features a war memorial honoring Winnipeg residents who fell in World War I and World War II.
+The cemetery features a war memorial honouring Winnipeg residents who fell in World War I and World War II.

 History

 Shaarey Zedek Synagogue, the oldest Jewish synagogue in Winnipeg, was built in the late 1880s and dedicated in March 1890.
 A synagogue committee arranged for the purchase of 4 hectare of land in the West Kildonan area of the city for the establishment of a cemetery; the Shaarey Zedek Cemetery was dedicated in 1894.
 The first burial took place that same year.
 Shaarey Zedek Cemetery was the second Jewish burial ground to be established in the province of Manitoba, the first being the Children of Israel Cemetery established in Transcona, Winnipeg, in 1883.
 As the latter cemetery was prone to flooding, it was closed in the early 1930s in preference to burials at Shaarey Zedek Cemetery.